 1. CIRCLE AWARD - juried competition of selected feature films that deserve increased recognition.

-2 CROSSCURRENTS FOUNDATION JUSTICE MATTERS AWARD - an international juried competition of feature length films which expand our awareness and understanding of social justice issues around the globe, and the people who are doing something about them.
+2 CROSSCURRENTS FOUNDATION JUSTICE MATTERS AWARD - an international juried competition of feature length films which expand our awareness and understanding of creative and collective responses to social justice issues around the globe.

 PLEASE READ CAREFULLY AND COMPLETELY PRIOR TO SUBMITTING.